The positivity technique and low-lying zeros of Dirichlet $L$-functions: Estimates for individual Dirichlet -functions: Proofs of Theorems --

 Finally, it is a calculus exercise to determine that the optimal choice of $a$ is $(C-\log 4)^{-1}$, which yields \eqref{nth zero}.

-\begin{remark} By examining the the first part of the preceding proof and the proof of Lemma~\ref{Lemma: sum over p}, we see that if the chosen test function $F$ is supported in $[-c,c]$ and $\wh{F}(t)\leq 0$ for $|t|\geq t_0$, then the coefficient of the leading term $1/\log\log q$ in the bound on $|\gamma_\chi|$ would be $t_0c/2$.
-For our choice $F^\alpha$, $c=1$ and $t_0\to \pi^+$ as $\alpha\to \infty$, which leads to the coefficient $\pi/2$.
-Alternatively, we could work with $J^\beta$ as defined in \eqref{def J} with $c=2\pi$ and $t_0=\beta$, and we obtain the same coefficient by letting $\beta\to 1/2^+$.
-However, it would be harder to determine the lower order terms in the estimate because of the more complicated nature of $J^\beta$. \end{remark}
+\begin{remark} By examining the first part of the preceding proof and the proof of Lemma~\ref{Lemma: sum over p}, we see that if the chosen test function $F$ is supported in $[-\tau,\tau]$ and $\wh{F}(t)\leq 0$ for $|t|\geq t_0$, then the coefficient of the leading term $1/\log\log q$ in the bound on $|\gamma_\chi|$ would be $\pi \tau t_0$, which can be improved only if we manage to detect substantial cancellations in the sum $J_\chi(F)$.
+For our choice $F^\alpha$, $\tau=1$ and $t_0\to 1/2^+$ as $\alpha\to \infty$, leading to the coefficient $\pi/2$.
+The constant $\pi/2$ is best possible for this method as $\tau t_0>1/2$ for any admissible function $F$.
+This is a consequence of the work of Carneiro, Ismoilov and Ramos \cite{CIR} as a special case of a more general sign uncertainty problem for bandlimited functions (see Remark (iii) under \cite[Theorem 2]{CIR}).
+There they showed that $\tau t_0\geq 1/2$ for any relevant nonzero $F\in L^1(\mathbb{R})$ with $F(0)\geq 0$, but the unique extremal function (up to multiplication by a constant) attaining the equality has $F(0)=0$, while we require $F(0)=1$. \end{remark}

-\subsection{Bounding \texorpdfstring{$n_\chi$}{}: proof of Theorem~\ref{theorem n_chi}}
+\subsection{Bounding \texorpdfstring{$n_\chi$}{}: Proof of Theorem~\ref{theorem n_chi}}